 Licensure Assessment

-Graduates of the M.Ed. in Educational Leadership must pass the School Leaders Licensure Assessment (SLLA) before they can apply for the Class AA license in Administration.
+Graduates of the M.Ed. in Educational Leadership must pass the School Leaders Licensure Assessment (SLLA) before they can obtain a Class AA license in Administration.

 The Master of Education degree in educational leadership includes the following coursework.